5.1 Student I.D. and E-Mail

 - Extracurricular Seminars

 The School occasionally holds seminars to inform students on a variety of extracurricular topics, such as the range of opportunities in the legal profession and job-seeking strategies.
-These seminars are free of charge.
+These seminars are free of charge and, whenever possible, will be recorded and placed on the appropriate Student Gateway for viewing by those unable to attend in person.

 - Study and Lounge Spaces

 The School encourages students to form informal groups for continued study and discussion outside the structured programs of the School.
+Online students are welcome to use space on campus or the GTM pr Zoom video conferencing for collaborative study and discussions.
 Quiet space for individual and group study is available on each campus during the day and on weekends when the library is open.
 Each campus has a student lounge and vending equipment.

 - Lost and Found